cupcakearmy/mikro-orm-arp/README.md

 # mikro-orm-arp

-Active Record Pattern for Mikro-ORM.
+Active Record(-ish) Pattern for Mikro-ORM.

 Ads the own repository functions to the class as static functions so you don't have to always retrieve them.